 Yes, I did write “Why not Exchange 2013” awhile back, and I’m still doubtfull whether this version of Exchnage is ready for production deployment.
 Nevertheless, later or sooner administrators would probably face the necessity of deploying Exchnage 2013 either as the new installations or the upgrades of the existing infrastracture.
 For those who are ready to start deployment of Exchange 2013SP1 I’d like to offer this series of articles on deploying Exchange step by step, starting from installation and ending with a working HA configuration.

-TARGET: two CAS/Mailbox servers, mailbox high availability provided by DAG, CAS high availability provided by DNS round-robin.
+OBJECTIVE: two CAS/Mailbox servers, mailbox high availability provided by DAG, CAS high availability provided by DNS round-robin.

 My test network:

 DC.TestCompany.com – Domain Controller, OS – Windows Server 2012R2 Standard, Enterprise CA, IP – 18.104.22.168

 EXCH1.TestCompany.com – Exchange Server 2013 SP1 Enterprise,

 OS – Windows Server 2012R2 Standard, IP – 22.214.171.124

 OS – Windows Server 2012R2 Standard, IP – 126.96.36.199

 In part 1 we will prepare AD infrastructure and install the first multirole Exchange server.

 For the purpose of this guide I’ll be using a wildcard certificate issued by my internal CA, so before proceeding to Exchange installation I must make sure any certificates to be issued by my CA have the correct CRL urls published on them, otherwise our clients may face with certificate errors.
 I will publish CLRs to the default site/folder that’s created by the CA installation wizard, but of course in production networks it should be some other web site.